 6. Spacecraft and launch vehicle orbital stages that have terminated their operational phases in orbits that pass through the low-Earth orbit (LEO) region should be removed from orbit in a controlled fashion.
 If this is not possible, they should be disposed of in orbits that avoid their long-term presence in the LEO region.
-Spacecraft and launch vehicle orbital stages that have terminated their operational phases in orbits that avoid their long-term interference with the GEO) region should be left in orbits that avoid their long-term interference with the GEO region.
+Spacecraft and launch vehicle orbital stages that have terminated their operational phases in orbits that pass through the geosynchronous Earth orbit (GEO) region should be left in orbits that avoid their long-term interference with the GEO region.
 For space objects in or near the GEO region, the potential for future collisions can be reduced by leaving objects at the end of their mission in an orbit above the GEO region such that they will not interfere with, or return to, the GEO region.

-Enhance the practice of registering space objects
+Guideline A.5 Enhance the practice of registering space objects